 We might embrace the opposite conclusion with more success, and here is one of those rare moments in our culture when the arguments of religious absolutists will carry more water than that of the hardest of natural scientists.
 For the life of me, I cannot understand why religionists don’t go to this well more often.
 For five centuries they have given ground to the empirical sciences, so much so that they are left with very little ground on which to stand (see “The Latest Creationism Debate” and “Must Religion Retreat?” for more on this).
 When I was young, religionists challenged science to explain the origin of life.
 They don’t do that anymore, and that question has joined Zeus’s thunderbolts, Paley’s watch, and Thoreau’s Mother Nature on the discard pile of arguments for religion.
 In our own day, we are seeing cosmologists challenge the “first cause” argument, postulating a “universe from nothing” that removes the divine from the act of material creation.
 Yet in the face of defeats that began with the trial of Galileo in 1633, religious absolutists have this trump card to play: why are we free?
 Every argument of religion versus science can swing on the simple truth that there is an argument with the attendant implication that we are free to decide in favor of one view or the other.
 And that very freedom constitutes a convincing argument that we are unlike everything else that science studies, as the woes of the human sciences have repeatedly revealed.
 There is nothing anomalous about claiming that we are the only free things in the universe precisely because we are not merely things, and every scientist knows in his heart of hearts that his free will invalidates the very foundation of the scientific enterprise, at least in regard to himself as an object of study.
 Why don’t religionists use this argument more insistently?

 Granted, their position entails a belief that extends knowledge as all proper beliefs do, in this case the knowledge is that we alone seem free in ways like nothing else we know of.
 Should the reason for that sense of moral freedom implicate God, it would take us not only beyond the proper sphere of science but also beyond the limits of knowledge and into that corona of beliefs that project knowledge’s light into the misty distances we cannot know (for more on that issue, see “Can Belief Be Knowledge?“).
-In terms of our coherence truths that build virtual circles, there may be much more to think about in this matter, but the quest for correspondence truth that completes the virtuous circle must stop our inquiry here (see “Religious Knowledge as Mobius Strip“).
+In consideration of permissibility of beliefs, there may be much more to think about in this matter, but the quest for correspondence truth must stop our inquiry here (see “Religious Knowledge as Mobius Strip“).

 But correspondence offers no impedance to investigating the third option, compatibilism.
 We have seen a number of attempts to square this particular circle, to find some way for us to be both determined and free.
 Some of these efforts recall Descartes’ solution to the mind/body problem.
 In answer to how spirit can interact with matter, Descartes chose the brain’s pineal gland as the organ that transfers our will to our body.
 Somehow, he thought that a small material thing would be more responsive than a large one to what he took to be the whispers of spirit impulse, though why soul should have such weakling power was never explained.
 Perhaps a closer parallel is Luther’s notion of unearned grace that offers salvation, yet we must still choose to accept it, an act in conflict with his anti-Pelagian notions of human depravity.
 It seems to me that all such efforts to imbue us with just a touch of freedom only diminish the scale of the problem rather than resolve it.
 If we have any freedom at all to choose, we are not determined, even if that freedom involves only our natural and not our circumstantial freedom.
 When Thomas Hobbes questioned whether passengers on a sinking ship facing the choice to jettison their baggage to keep her afloat could be called free, he answered that the ability to choose among even coerced choices constitutes freedom.
 Others imagine a prisoner chained in a dungeon who can still think of his mother.
 Deprived of all action, he is still free to think.
 It seems to me the human sciences have been pitching this kind of limited and hybrid freedom since Locke’s tabula rasa, and the influences of genetics and environment have been of continuing interest to sociologists and psychologists.
 But the unspoken assumption underlying these kinds of investigations, indeed all attempts at compatibilism from the empirical side, is that the kinds of influences we can see—the sinking ship, the chains, economic class, gender, race, nationality, culture—are only the tip of the iceberg and that continued empirical effort will excavate other directive forces.
 The trend in this sort of compatibilism is toward more determinism conducing to the extinguishing of free will itself.